 There are four key ways to set up a Regular Gift:

 - Direct debit – this is an arrangement in which someone gives an organisation permission to transfer money from their bank account on a particular day each month.
 It is how lots of bills are paid.
-You can set up direct debits using an online service like GoCardless or Golden Giving.
+You can set up direct debits using an online service like GoCardless or Peoples Fundraising.
 If your group has a website, you can provide a link for people to set up the direct debit online.

 - Standing orders – this is when someone asks their own bank to make a regular payment.
 You just need to give supporters your group’s bank details (account name, number and sort code) so that they can ask their bank to set it up.
 Ask them to tell you that they have done this, so you know where the money has come from when it appears in your bank account.